githedgehog/docs/docs/user-guide/external.md

 ## Overview

-Traffic exit from the Fabric is done on Border Leafs that are connected with Edge devices.
-Border Leafs are suitable to terminate l2vpn connections and distinguish VPC L3 routable traffic towards Edge device as well as to land VPC servers.
+Traffic exits from the Fabric on Border Leaves that are connected with Edge devices.
+Border Leaves are suitable to terminate L2VPN connections, to distinguish VPC L3 routable traffic towards Edge devices, and to land VPC servers.
-Border Leafs (or Borders) can connect to several Edge devices.
+Border Leaves (or Borders) can connect to several Edge devices.

 !!! note
     External Peering is only available on the switch devices that are capable for sub-interfaces.

 ### Connect Border Leaf to Edge device

-In order to distinguish VPC traffic Edge device should be capable for
+In order to distinguish VPC traffic, an Edge device should be able to:
 - Set up BGP IPv4 to advertise and receive routes from the Fabric
-- Connect to Fabric Border Leaf over Vlan
+- Connect to a Fabric Border Leaf over VLAN
 - Be able to mark egress routes towards the Fabric with BGP Communities
 - Be able to filter ingress routes from the Fabric by BGP Communities